 Chris Hyun comes from a decade of experience in South Asia, focused on water, pollution, culture, religion, and development, particularly in the Ganges River Basin.
 He has been involved with a variety of NGOs, working on income generation, capacity building, education, watershed management, and river advocacy.
 Though he has a variety of interests in the WASH sector, Chris has recently completed a project on street-level bureaucracy of intermittent water supply in Bangalore, India and is currently focusing his research at ERG on sanitation planning, capacity building, and technology decision-making in Indian cities.
 He has an M.A. in Energy and Resources from UC Berkeley and an M.Sc. in Environmental Science from Banaras Hindu University.
 He is currently pursuing a Ph.D. from ERG at UC Berkeley with a designated emphasis in Development Engineering.
 Chris enjoys creative writing and chai with friends from Berkeley to Bangalore.

-- Capacity building and participatory planning in the sanitation sector
+- Capacity building and participation in urban sanitation of India

 - A critical perspective of decentralization and decentralized systems of sanitation

 - Governance of stormwater green infrastructure in New York City, a social-environmental systems (SES) approach

 - An equity and sanitation framework for policy and planning

 - An online platform for urban environmental/sanitation planning

 - Hyun, Christopher, Alison E. Post, and Isha Ray.
 “Frontline worker compliance with transparency reforms: Barriers posed by family and financial responsibilities.”
 Governance 31.1 (2018): 65-83. https://doi.org/10.1111/gove.12268 (formerly “Why Street Level Bureaucrats Don’t Comply: Insights from the Water Valvemen of Bangalore”)